Tuesday, May 10, 2011

 Other People’s Worlds - William Trevor

-The main character in this novel is a charming psychopath named Francis; he sees people as objects he can use to fulfill his needs.
-In his wake he leaves a trail of misery.
-But Francis isn’t simply an evil person.
-Trevor shows how, in his youth, this victimizer was the victim of prolonged sexual abuse.
-Francis lives in a distorted world; his actions are responses to compulsive emotions, always carefully hidden behind a smile.
+Trevor should be given credit for making me respond viscerally to his exploration of the depths.
+His main character is a charming psychopath named Francis.
+He sees people as objects he can use to fulfill his needs, and in his wake he leaves a trail of misery.
+This victimizer was, in his youth, the victim of prolonged sexual abuse; he coped by escaping into his own distorted world.
+As an adult his actions are responses to compulsive emotions, always carefully hidden behind a smile.
+To enter his mind is a creepy and disturbing experience.
 The book focuses on three people who fall under his influence.
-Doris, with whom he had a child, cannot see things as they are; like him, she distorts reality – with the aid of copious amounts of alcohol – to suit her illusions.
+Doris, with whom he had a child, is similar to Francis in that she distorts reality to suit her illusions, and the scenes of her descent into alcoholism and rage-filled madness are frightening.
 Their twelve-year-old child is inappropriately named Joy.
 Julia, a middle-aged widow, is easy prey for Francis.
 On their wedding night (one without sex) she becomes aware of the ugliness and cruelty that she’s been sheltered from all her life.
 But Julia, unlike Francis’s other victims, has emotional resources.
-She realizes that her world – which has been blessed with niceness – can have a purpose.
+She realizes that her world – which has been blessed with kindness – can have a purpose: she must rescue Joy.
 On the last pages she imagines a tranquil scene in which four people are gathered under a tree; one is a child.
 Yet she sees the scene mistily.
-Why is this life-affirming ending presented so nebulously?
-If Julia is to rescue Joy, why doesn’t it happen?
-The scenes of Doris’s descent into alcoholism and rage-filled madness are frightening, and to enter the mind of Francis is a creepily disturbing experience.
-Trevor should be given credit for making me respond viscerally to his exploration of the depths, but more than a glimmer of hope was needed to offset the bleakness.
+Trevor’s life-affirming ending is so nebulous that it’s only a crumb of hope.
+That’s not enough.
+If he raises the possibility of Julia rescuing Joy, it needed to be attempted, and to either succeed or fail.

 Four Plays - Eugene Ionesco (French)